holliscrowder/pathfinder/README.md

 - React: Frontend framework for building interactive user interfaces
   - React Router: Library for handling navigation within a React application
   - Formik, yup: Library for handling and validating form submissions
-  - Recharts: Library for handling graphical data visualization

 Backend:
 - Python
 - Flask: Micro web framework used for developing web applications using python, implemented on Wekzeug and Jinja2.
-  - SQLAlchemy: Python SQL toolkit and ORM (Object Relational Mapper) used for accessing the database
+  - SQLAlchemy: Python SQL toolkit and ORM (Object Relational Mapper) used for accessing the local database
   - Flask-restful: Flask extension used for building REST APIs
   - Flask-migrate: Flask extension used for handling SQLAlchemy database migrations for Flask applications using Alembic
   - Flask-cors: Flask extension used for enabling Corss Origin Resource Sharing on all routes